samanthajmichael/deep_learning/deep_learning/Assignments/pottery_classifier/README.md

 - Pandas

 ## Dataset
-- Source: Digital Archaeological Record (tDAR)
+The data comes from the Digital Archaeological Record's (tDAR) Ceramics: Temporal-Spatial Dataset (1988), which contains archaeological ceramic data from various sites.
+Through feature selection and encoding processes detailed in `01_EDA.ipynb`, the original dataset was refined to 95 relevant features for classifying 9 distinct pottery types.

-- Dataset: Ceramics: Temporal-Spatial Dataset (1988)
+Reference:
 - tDAR ID: 6039
 - DOI: 10.6067/XCV8TD9WNB